 Michigan Technological University follows process guidelines for review and approval of new degree programs which have been approved by the University Senate.

-Program proposals may require several levels of approval, including Michigan Tech’s Academic Deans Council, Graduate Faculty Council, University Senate, and Board of Trustees, as well as the Academic Affairs Officers’ Committee of the Michigan Association of State Universities (MASU/AAO).
+Program proposals may require several levels of internal approval, including Michigan Tech’s Academic Deans Council, Graduate Faculty Council, University Senate, and Board of Trustees (BoT), as well as potential external approval from the Academic Affairs Officers’ Committee of the Michigan Association of State Universities (MASU/AAO) and Higher Learning Commission (HLC).
 Proposals do not proceed to the next approving body without approval of the previous body.

-Questions regarding the approvals process should be directed to Amie Ledgerwood, in the Provost Office.
+Questions regarding the approvals process should be directed to the provost's office.

-“Spin-off” degrees.
 All new degree programs need to follow the normal internal process of new program review.
-However, at the state level, some new degree programs may be classified as “spin-offs,” a term used for proposals that are clearly related to an institution’s existing program, and therefore do not require the same level of review as new program proposals.
+However, at the state level, some new degree programs may be classified as “modifications,” a term used for proposals that are clearly related to an institution’s existing program, and therefore do not require the same level of review as new program proposals.
 For example, Michigan Tech had an existing MSBA program, and decided to offer an MBA program.
-It was proposed as a “spin-off” of the existing MSBA.
-Spin-offs from all universities are bundled for state approval; they are not approved individually.
+Title changes are also considered program modifications.

-Concentrations and Options.
-Concentrations and options within a major degree appear on the diploma.
-When a new concentration or option is added to a degree program, it must be proposed as a new degree program.
-Because it is related to an existing degree program, it can be considered a “spin-off.”
-Sometime concentrations are later spun-off as entirely new degree programs; for example, the BS in Business Administration with a concentration in Accounting became a BS in Accounting in 2010.
+Concentrations within an undergraduate major degree appear on the diploma.
+When a new concentration is added to a degree program, it must be proposed as a new degree program.
+Concentrations may later lead to entirely new degree programs; for example, the BS in Business Administration with a concentration in Accounting became a BS in Accounting in 2010.

-Technical Emphasis.
-Unlike concentrations, a technical emphasis within a degree program does not appear on a diploma, and therefore is not considered a new degree program.
+Unlike concentrations, a focus area or technical emphasis within a degree program does not appear on a diploma, and therefore is not considered a new degree program.
 However, a designated technical emphasis does need to be approved by the provost through the normal curriculum change process (aka the “binder process”).
 Technical emphases often require the completion of a specific set of courses.

 Please contact Amie Ledgerwood if you have questions regarding new program proposals or changes to include concentrations, options, or technical emphasis areas to existing programs.